ynqa/wego/README.md

   word2vec    Word2Vec: Continuous Bag-of-Words and Skip-gram model

 Flags:
-  -h, --help   help for word-embedding
+  -h, --help   help for wego

-Use "word-embedding [command] --help" for more information about a command.
+Use "wego [command] --help" for more information about a command.
 ```

 For more information about each sub-command, see below: